bakenshake/bakenshake/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on 2021 Advent of Code problems.
+- 🌱 I’m currently learning Django (as of 1/9/21).
+- 👯 I’m looking to collaborate on video games as a programmer or designer.
+- 😄 Pronouns: She/Her

 <!--
 **bakenshake/bakenshake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.